Graphic Design Internships

 Having someone who is more experienced teach you the ropes will save you a lot of time and energy.
-Don't be afraid to ask, as most people will be flattered by anyone asking them for advice.
+Never hesitate to ask advice to peoples.
+Because many people like this.
 Networking is not always secure, but it is a necessity to progress your career.
 Don't underestimate anyone in the company, as you don't know where they will be in a few years.
 Get to know as many people as you can during your internship.

 Expand your portfolio with graphic design internships

 A graphic design internship can be a great way to expand your portfolio.
 That is particularly important if you only have student projects in your collection.
 Having a portfolio piece that shows you have worked on real projects with paying clients is invaluable.
 Your future employers will love that you have a proven track record of delivering a quality project on time.
 Ask the company you are interning for if you can use the plans you have assisted on in your portfolio.
 While you are at it, don't be afraid to ask them for a letter of recommendation to go with the portfolio sample.